worldfizzy9/soundness-layer/soundness-cli/README.md

 soundness-cli generate-key --name my-key
 ```

-This will:
+This command will:

-1. Generate a new Ed25519 key pair (save your mnemonic in a secure way and keep it for later)
+1. Generate a new Ed25519 key pair (save your mnemonic securely for future use)
-2. Store the key pair securely in a local `key_store.json` file
+2. Store the key pair in a local `key_store.json` file
 3. Display the public key in base64 format

-The public key will be displayed in the format:
+The output will look like this:

 ```log
 ✅ Generated new key pair 'my-key'